 When fruits become over-ripe, the hormones that control seed dormancy decline and the seeds within the fruit can actually start sprouting.
 This is called vivipary (“live birth”).
 If you ever find germinated seeds in your apple, sow them!
 And thank them for making propagation so easy.

 Next, to help the process along, you can very gently soften the seed coat.
+This is a method called scarification.
 I do this by folding a small piece of sandpaper with the right (rough) sides together.
 Insert one seed at a time and gently sand off a little bit of the coat by rolling everything between your fingers.
 Easy does it: you don’t want to expose the embryo inside.

 Soak in Moist Paper Towel